Migrate from Xsolla to Stash

 Migrate your catalog

-You can manage your catalog in Stash Studio or work with Stash to build an API that pulls your catalog from your servers.
+You can work with Stash to use your existing APIs or to build a new API that pulls your catalog from your servers.
 Using an API allows you to have a unified catalog that gets dynamically displayed to each player.
-The migration process is slightly different depending on which method you use.

 With Xsolla, you define catalogs using a batch of API calls but Stash can fetch catalogs from your game server in realtime.
 This means Stash calls your backend every time the web shop is rendered, which ensures that the offers served are always up to date.
 This also occurs when players are in the process of checking out.